Writer. Connector. Social media manager. Amateur cat wrangler. Pop culture addict.

 Paper Bag Writers

 In 2011 Corinne founded ExploreSacto.
 Through sharing information via social media channels, ExploreSacto encourages Northern California residents and visitors to explore all the greater Sacramento area has to offer in food, entertainment, shopping, home and business services, volunteerism and more.
-Corinne volunteers with 916 Ink, a Sacramento nonprofit that aims to improve youth literacy through getting kids into writing.
+Corinne works and volunteers with 916 Ink, a Sacramento nonprofit that aims to improve youth literacy through getting kids into writing.
 In the spring of 2013, Corinne was co-leader at 916 Ink's 12-week program at the Salvation Army.
 While there she worked with fourth- and fifth-graders on writing stories and poems for

 The Inker's House